Integral graphs obtained by dual Seidel switching: Introduction

-A graph is {\it integral} if all eigenvalues of its adjacency matrix are integers~\cite{BH12,HS74}. {\it The spectrum} of a graph is the multiset of eigenvalues with their multiplicities, and we use $\sigma(\Gamma)$ to denote the spectrum of a graph $\Gamma$.
+A graph is {\it integral} if all eigenvalues of its adjacency matrix are integers~\cite{BH12,HS74}.
+For a graph $\Gamma$, let $Spec(\Gamma)$ denote its spectrum.
 In this paper we deal with regular integral graphs.
 Some constructions of non-regular integral graphs can be found in~\cite{MT11,WH08}.

 It was proved by D.~Cvetkovi\'{c}~\cite{C75} in $1975$ that the set of connected regular integral graphs of any fixed degree is finite.
 Classification of $3$-regular integral connected graphs was given in $1976$ by F.~C.~Bussemaker, D.~Cvetkovi\'{c}~\cite{BC76} and A.~J.~Schwenk~\cite{Sch78}.
-There are only $13$ cubic integral connected graphs.
+There are exactly $13$ non-isomorphic cubic integral connected graphs.

 There is no complete classification of $4$-regular integral connected graphs.
 In what follows, we briefly observe known results on their classification.

-In $1998$, D.~Cvetkovi\'{c}, S.~Simi\'{c}, and D.~Stevanovi\'{c}~\cite{CSS98} found $1888$ possible spectra of $4$-regular bipartite integral graphs, more than $500$ of which does not exist as it was shown in~\cite{S98}.
+In $1998$, D.~Cvetkovi\'{c}, S.~Simi\'{c}, and D.~Stevanovi\'{c}~\cite{CSS98} found $1888$ possible spectra of $4$-regular bipartite integral graphs, more than $500$ of which do not correspond to a graph as it was shown in~\cite{S98}.
 They also published a list of $65$ known $4$-regular connected integral graphs.
-All $24$ connected $4$-regular integral graphs that do not contain $\pm3$ in the spectrum were determined by D.~Stevanovi\'{c}~\cite{S03} in $2003$.
-In the same paper the possible values for the number $n$ of vertices in $4$-regular integral graphs were given as $8 \leqslant n \leqslant 1260$, except for $5$ identified spectra.
+All connected $4$-regular integral graphs that do not contain $\pm3$ in the spectrum were determined by D.~Stevanovi\'{c}~\cite{S03} in $2003$; he found 24 such graphs.
+In the same paper it was shown that the number of vertices in $4$-regular integral graphs satisfies $8 \leqslant n \leqslant 1260$, except for $5$ identified spectra.
 In $2007$, the upper bound for $n$ was improved~\cite{SAF07} so that now we have $8 \leqslant n \leqslant 560$, and the number of possible spectra of connected $4$-regular bipartite integral graphs was decreased down to $828$.
 Moreover, all $828$ feasible spectra of connected $4$-regular bipartite integral graphs, and all $47$ connected $4$-regular bipartite integral graphs with up to $24$ vertices were listed.
 The largest of these $828$ spectra has $560$ vertices, and actually there are only $12$ spectra with more than $360$ vertices.
+The spectra of $14$ non-bipartite connected $4$-regular integral graphs found by decomposing the known $47$ bipartite connected $4$-regular integral graphs are given in~\cite{SAF07}.